shritesh/roc-image/README.md

 # roc-image

-A simple image library that supports exporing to (uncompressed) PNG.
+An image library that supports exporting to PNG.

 ## Example